RemkoDuursma/learningguidetor/07-programming.md

 ### Sending warnings, errors, messages

 In more complex projects, it can be difficult to find which part of your code caused an error or unexpected result.
-Leaving useful messages, warnings, or exiting when you know things will go wrong can be very useful in developing more debuggable code.
+Leaving useful messages, warnings, or exiting when you know things will go wrong later can be very useful in developing more debuggable code.

 ```r